hajin-kim/2019.09.30-image-preprocessing/README.md

     2. Make deep learning to learn number recognition
     3. Make frontend to communicate with users
     4. Optimalize this preprocessing code with numpy and opencv.
-    5. Make other programs for the competition
+    5. Make other programs for the competition (with cpp)

 # 이미지 전처리